TheFlutterCommunity/flutter_registration_ui/README.md

 # flutter_registration_ui
-A flutter application that demonstrate registration ui
+A new flutter application that demonstrate registration ui